-Cel C Sharks XV to Face Twfel Larger Griquas
+Cell C Sharks XV to Face Tafel Larger Griquas

-The Cell C Sharks XV is facing Tafel Lager Griquas in their second round SuperSport Rugby Challenge match at Sisa Dukashe Stadium in East London today.
+The Cell C Sharks XV are facing Tafel Lager Griquas in their second round SuperSport Rugby Challenge match at Sisa Dukashe Stadium in East London today.

 The Cell C Sharks XV